Project Beacon: Flights

 Four suborbital inflation tests were flown on two-stage Nike-Cajun sounding rockets in 1958 from Wallops Island.

+Juno 1 launching Beacon 1 from LC5 at Cape Canaveral, Florida October 23, 1958.

 Beacon 1 (often called "Explorer 6") was launched on October 24, 1958, at 3:21 am UTC by a Juno 1 from Cape Canaveral's Launch Complex 5 in Cape Canaveral, Florida.
 The rocket fell apart in mid-flight: at 112 seconds after launch, the Beacon payload broke away from the vehicle; stages 2 and 3 broke off at 149.9 seconds.
 The payload fell into the Atlantic Ocean 424 seconds after launch.
 Total flight time for the first stage was 526 seconds.
 This launch marked the final flight of the Juno 1 rocket.

+Juno II with Beacon 2, LC-26B at Cape Canaveral, Florida, August 15, 1959.

-After a successful suborbital test on January 28, 1959 that lofted a Beacon to 125km in altitude, Beacon 2 was launched from Cape Canaveral's Launch Complex 26 on August 15, 1959, at 00:31:00.7 UT on a three-staged Juno 2 (the booster normally comprised four stages; a fourth stage was not required as Beacon 2 would return data on air density from a low orbit.)
+After a successful suborbital test on January 28, 1959 that lofted a Beacon to 125 km in altitude, Beacon 2 was launched from Cape Canaveral's Launch Complex 26 on August 15, 1959, at 00:31:00.7 UT on a three-staged Juno 2 (the booster normally comprised four stages; a fourth stage was not required as Beacon 2 would return data on air density from a low orbit.)
 Headed northeast for orbit on a 48 degree azimuth, the rocket ran into trouble three minutes into the flight, at about the time of first stage cutoff.
 A series of tracking flares was to be ejected from the guidance.
 Only the first one was observed to have fired.
 The guidance compartment, now separated from the first stage, depressurized 23 seconds later, probably from ignition of the remaining tracking flares within the compartment.
 The guidance and control system then failed, causing the upper stages to fire in the wrong direction, and Beacon 2 fell short of orbit.